BigQuery — $50,000 Per Query from Unpartitioned Table

 Google Cloud Storage (GCS) and BigQuery form the bedrock of data engineering on Google Cloud.
 While GCS provides durable, scalable object storage for unstructured data, BigQuery offers a serverless, highly scalable data warehouse designed for complex SQL analytics.

-In this guide, we'll break down exactly how these services interact, why they are separated to decouple storage from compute, and how to use them correctly in real production projects.
+Here's what we'll cover: how these services interact, why they are separated to decouple storage from compute, and how to use them correctly in real production projects.
 By the end, you'll have the conceptual understanding and practical code examples to architect modern data lakes and warehouses.

 What Is Google Cloud Storage and BigQuery and Why Does It Exist?